phaustin/a301_eoas/notebooks/week4/clip_bands.md

 #### Check the metadata

-Write all the metadata out to a file
+Write all the metadata out to a file for a detailed check

 ```{code-cell} ipython3
 info = gdal.Info(tif_filename, format='json')